Alistanis/alistanis.github.com/index.md

 ---
 {% include JB/setup %}

-This site was born to supplement the Ruby Design Patterns project I'm building: [Ruby Design Patterns](http://alistanis.github.io/DesignPatterns/).
+This site was born to supplement the project I'm building: [Ruby Design Patterns](http://alistanis.github.io/DesignPatterns/).

 In time I hope it to become a valuable resource for Design Patterns, Ruby, and C/Ruby C Extensions.